-Pie, oh sweet pie!
+Pie, oh sweet blueberry pie!
 It can be quite an elusive dessert if you’re easily intimidated by crust, but man are the possibilities endless.
 Chocolate cream, lemon meringue, peach, pecan, blueberry, strawberry… I’ve gotta stop, or I’ll start drooling and/or instantly begin gaining weight just thinking about them.
 Now, I haven’t always been a big pie fan, apart from the traditional pumpkin and pecan during the holidays.
-My mom (Hi, Mom!) wasn’t a big pie maker.
+I’m more of a cobbler girl.
+My mom wasn’t a big pie maker.
 She can flat-out make a coconut cake, but for whatever reason, we never thought to have pie for dessert.
 Feel sorry for my pie-less childhood, but trust me when I say there was no shortage of calories where I was concerned.

-My sweet friend Christy, who I actually met on a friend “blind date” when we first moved to the area.
-(Strangely enough, this was not the only time friends have “set me up” to meet other friends; what are people trying to tell me?)
-Either way, Christy lives in a beautiful historic town about 45 minutes away where there are fabulous blueberry farms, and in our earlier days of motherhood, we made that drive quite a bit to visit one another.
-During one of those visits, she shared this incredible blueberry pie recipe with me.
-And I’ll also add that this recipe was actually given to her from another friend, Melia, whose gentle spirit and soft voice classifies her as possibly one of the sweetest people I’ve ever met.
+My sweet friend Christy, who I actually met on a friend “blind date” when we first moved to the area, introduced me to blueberry pie.
+(Strangely enough, this was not the only time friends have “set me up” to meet other friends.
+What are people trying to tell me?)
+Either way, Christy lives in a beautiful historic town about 45 minutes away where there are fabulous blueberry farms.
+In our earlier days of motherhood, the kids and I made that drive quite a bit to visit.
+During one of those visits, Christy shared this incredible blueberry pie recipe with me.
+I’ll also add that this recipe was actually given to her from another friend, Melia, whose gentle spirit and soft voice classifies her as possibly one of the sweetest people I’ve ever met.
 Isn’t it wonderful how women can pour into one another through the simple act of baking?
 As ingredients come together to form something delicious, so our time together deepens our relationships and makes for memorable moments of laughter and joy shared (all while kids are running around screaming).
 True story.

 So without further ado, here is the friendship-building recipe that I’ve been using for quite a few years, and if you aren’t a big fan of blueberries, you can use strawberries or peaches that are fresh or frozen.
 So, it’s definitely versatile!
 Use a homemade or store bought pie crust; it’s delicious either way.
 Think about what sweet friend you can share this recipe with, or maybe you’ll luck out, and they will make it for you.
 Enjoy!